Loading your recommendations…

 The surrounding 15-501 corridor is home to lots more family-friendly dining and entertainment, so check out our district guide to plan a full afternoon.

-11. Eat at Family-Friendly Restaurant
+11. Eat at a Family-Friendly Restaurant

 Ticking off all of these summer activities is sure to bring an appetite!
 Durham is a city filled with families and foodies, so it's no surprise that there are incredible local restaurants that cater to families.